rakzcs/cookbook/Dijon Butter Caper Sauce.md

 4. **Make Sauce:** Whisk in mustard and capers.
 Incorporate remaining butter for creaminess.
 5. **Combine:** Return protein to the pan, warming in the sauce.
 6. **Garnish:** Top with parsley and serve immediately.

-Enjoy this versatile Dijon butter caper sauce, which adds a creamy and tangy flavor to any dish.